 We phoned ahead and booked at the Travellers Palm for accommodation.
 As they do not have a restaurant, we ate at the Bushveld Terrace restaurant and we were well pleased, not only with the food, but the architectural building amazed us.
 We felt free enough to indulge in a lovely bottle of Graham Beck’s Waterside Chardonay.

 We went to have dinner at the same place the next evening…

 We were so grateful to just sit for a while and be able to chat and relax.
-We made plans for our new log home which is to be build up in the forest on our farm which we share with five other partners.
+We made plans for our new log home which is to be built up in the forest on our farm which we share with five other partners.
 We are superblessed to have this work to supplement our finances for this.

 Gratitude begets gratitude and we are truly grateful for where we are now with life…

-From Phalaborwa, we went back to Montana, Pretoria, where the head office for Telebuild is situated.
+Afterward, we went back to Montana, Pretoria, where the head office for Telebuild is situated.

-We were quite hungry when we arrived as B had to be on site first to show his workmen what to do.
+We were quite hungry when we arrived as B had to be on-site first to show his workmen what to do.
 So we decided to have breakfast/lunch first and then only did we do a walk through a few of the many colorful shops around.
 Something of everything can be found in Clarence.

 After hearing from our friend, Stephan, about his cousin’s bookstore, we had to go introduce ourselves.
 I found a lovely little book for R20.